Mangeshlawande/acquisition/README.md

 and make them available in req.cookies useful for handling session authentication & storing small bits of data express.json() : parses json data in request body , u can access it direct in body .
 Its essential for api since most client since both client send data in json format

+## implementing Authentication
+ **Creating routes**:

+google  httpie

+npm i jwt

+http client

+npm i zod
+A backend package for schema validation and type inference in TypeScript.
+It allows you to define data schemas and validate data against those schemas, ensuring that the data conforms to the expected structure and types.

+a valdation library, define schema and parse some data with it , will  get back a strongly typed , validated result .

+bcrypt ::: -->